Pick a Piece of Florida’s Citrus History at Dooley Groves

 What makes Dooley Groves special?

-Aside from its family history, Dooley Groves grows unique citrus varieties (many heirlooms), and they’re especially known for their Honeybell oranges.
+Aside from its family history, Dooley Groves grows unique citrus varieties (many heirlooms).
+They’re especially known for their Honeybell oranges.
 These bell-shaped gems are only grown in Florida, known for their juice that some say is as sweet as honey.
 Dooley Groves offers the largest U-pick in Florida for these beauties, harvested from about 6,500 trees throughout the 40-acre property.
 But they also have about 2,000 trees for Navel oranges, Tangerines, Novas, Red Seedless grapefruit, Ponderosa lemons, Sunshine lemons, Sugar Belles, Pink Pomelos (they look like grapefruit, but are sweeter and can grow up to 12 inches), and other varieties.
 Folks have come from everywhere in Florida, and as far away as Canada, Poland, and Germany to buy the citrus at Dooley Groves.
-If you visit, you’ll feel welcome from the moment you walk in the door, surrounded by folks happy to help you with details about their products, guidance about the U-pick process, and even to carry bushels of fruit to your car.
+If you visit, you’ll feel welcome from the moment you walk in the door.
+You’re surrounded by folks happy to help you with details about their products, guidance about the U-pick process, and even to carry bushels of fruit to your car.

 What can I expect when I visit?